Zwivel's Complete Guide to Rosacea: Symptoms, Causes, and Treatments

 “A kiss,” said the romantic hero Cyrano de Bergerac, “is a rosy dot.”
-He was speaking in a tradition that sees rosy cheeks as signs of health and beauty.
-However, that warm glow can also be a warning of rosacea, a chronic skin condition that causes redness and irritation in the face.
+During de Bergerac’s era, rosy cheeks were seen as a sign of health and beauty.
+However, an overly warm glow in the cheeks can also be a symptom of rosacea, a chronic skin condition that causes redness and irritation in the face.

 Table of Contents

-Rosacea is a fairly common condition, affecting about 16 million Americans from all walks of life, and some 45 million people worldwide.
+Rosacea is a fairly common condition, affecting approximately 16 million Americans from all walks of life, and some 45 million people worldwide.

-One famous rosacea sufferer was Rembrandt, who painted self-portraits throughout his entire lifetime.
-Even at a young age, signs of rosacea appear on his cheeks and nose.
-Ann Chubb’s book, Royal Fashion and Beauty Secret, reports that the late Princess Diana had it, while her son, Prince William, also has a rosy face prone to occasional flare-ups.
-Former President Bill Clinton has rosacea that flares up under stress.
-The movie comedian W.C.
-Fields had a form of rosacea that gave him his famous red nose, commonly mistaken as a symptom of alcoholism.
+One famous rosacea sufferer was Rembrandt, who painted self-portraits throughout his lifetime.
+Even from a young age, signs of rosacea appear on his cheeks and nose.
+Ann Chubb’s book, Royal Fashion and Beauty Secrets, reports that the late Princess Diana had rosacea, while her son, Prince William, also has a rosy face prone to occasional flare-ups.
+Former President Bill Clinton has rosacea that becomes more apparent under stress.

-The condition is easy to misdiagnose, especially by people with no medical training.
+The condition is easy to misdiagnose.
 People with rosacea frequently make the mistake of thinking they have acne.
-Remembering their teenage years, they buy over-the-counter treatments for acne only to find that the product can irritate their skin - or even make the problem worse.
+Recalling their teenage years, they buy over-the-counter acne treatments only to find the products can irritate their skin or even exacerbate the problem.

-Much like acne, rosacea is a chronic, possibly inflammatory, condition.
-In fair-skinned people, it produces redness that periodically intensifies (erythema) over the face and various other parts of the body.
-In dark-skinned people, the coloring may be a darker shade of brown, or even purple.
+However, much like acne, rosacea is a chronic, possibly inflammatory, condition.
+Among fair-skinned people, it produces redness that periodically intensifies (erythema) over the face and various other parts of the body.
+In dark-skinned people, the redness may appear as a darker shade of brown, or even purple.

 A second symptom that may appear by itself or with the erythema is a change in the texture, color and thickness of the skin (phymatous changes).